Information Criterion for Boltzmann Approximation Problems: Cross-Entropy Information Criterion for the BA problem

-the minimum cross-entropy estimator (MCE).
+the \emph{minimum cross-entropy estimator} (MCE) because it minimizes the ACE.
 Note that if the random sample is directly drawn from the target distribution (i.e., $\mathbf{X}_1, \ldots, \mathbf{X}_n \sim Q_{\boldsymbol{\eta}}=Q^*$), then the MCE reduces to the MLE because minimizing \eqref{eq:C_bar_theta} is equivalent to minimizing \eqref{eq:avg_likelihood} due to $r / q^* = \rho$.

-Our motivating context of importance sampling is to unbiasedly estimate a quantity of interest $\rho$ with a minimal variance.
-Here, the density $q_{\boldsymbol{\eta}}$ in \eqref{eq:C_bar_theta} is called an importance sampling (or proposal) density and $q^*$ the optimal importance sampling density.
+In the importance sampling literature, the density $q_{\boldsymbol{\eta}}$ in \eqref{eq:C_bar_theta} is called the importance sampling (or proposal) density and $q^*$ the optimal importance sampling density.
 The density $q^*$ is optimal because the variance of the following importance sampling estimator of $\rho$ is reduced to zero if $\mathbf{X}_1, \ldots, \mathbf{X}_n$ are drawn from $q_{\boldsymbol{\eta}}=q^*$:

 In practice, $q^*$ is unknown and thus approximated by $q_{\boldsymbol{\eta}}$.
 Therefore, finding $q_{\boldsymbol{\eta}}$ closest to $q^*$ is of primary interest.